BLUE HORIZON 1261

 Ivy leaned forward onto her hands.
 "Weren't you mad?"

-"No, not at all," Merlin replied after a brief hesitation.
+"Not at all," Merlin replied after a brief hesitation.
 He set his cup down on the table and shrugged.
 "Sam and I aren't a couple anymore, but we had a good parting, so if she wants to pair up with Jiro, that's their business.
 Of course, I had to convince them of this, but if any of my employees want to get together, it's okay by me, so long as it doesn't disrupt the ship's operations."

 The lynx sat back and looked at him for a long moment, clearly unconvinced about the stated feelings between the wolf and the Border collie, but as a newcomer, she didn't feel it was her place to voice her opinion.
 Finally, she relaxed and gave him an impish smile.